 • Why use egg-free alternatives?

-• 14 of the best egg substitutes + how to use them
+• 14 of the best egg substitutes and how to use them

 1. Chia egg

-1 tbsp ground chia seeds + 3 tbsp warm water will make one chia egg.
-Mix the chia seeds with the water.
-Let it sit and gel up for 5 minutes before using.
-Chia eggs are perfect for binding (holding ingredients together and giving texture) in recipes.
-To freshly grind chia seeds, use a rolling pin or mortar & pestle.
+Mix 1 tbsp ground organic black chia seeds with 3 tbsp warm water to make a chia egg.
+Let it sit for 5 minutes to form a gel.
+Chia eggs are perfect for binding ingredients and adding texture to recipes like cakes and muffins.
+You can grind chia seeds at home using a rolling pin or mortar and pestle.

 2. Linseed (Flaxseed) egg